U.S. flag

 Suggestive Findings

-A DCX-related disorder should be suspected in individuals with characteristic findings in brain magnetic resonance imaging (MRI) in combination with epileptic seizures and/or developmental delay or behavioral problems.
+DCX-related disorders should be considered in probands with the following characteristic brain neuroimaging findings, in combination with early-onset epilepsy, developmental delay, and/or behavioral problems.
 A family history consistent with X-linked inheritance is an additional supportive finding.

-• Is more severe anteriorly, referred to as an anterior-to-posterior (A>P) gradient;
+• More severe anteriorly (referred to as lissencephaly with an anterior-to-posterior (A>P) gradient)

 • May be accompanied by: